Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Conclusion

 In this paper we study the unconditional policy effect with an endogenous binary treatment.
 Framing the selection equation as a threshold-crossing model allows us to introduce a novel class of unconditional marginal treatment effects and represent the unconditional effect as a weighted average of these unconditional marginal treatment effects.
 When the policy variable used to change the participation rate satisfies a conditional exogeneity condition, it is possible to recover the unconditional policy effect using the proposed UNIQUE method.

-To illustrate the usefulness of the unconditional MTEs, we focus on the unconditional quantile effect.
+To illustrate the usefulness of unconditional MTEs, we focus on the unconditional quantile effect.
 We find that the unconditional quantile regression estimator that neglects endogeneity can be severely biased.
-The bias may not be uniform across quantiles.
-Any attempt to sign the bias \emph{ a priori} requires very strong assumptions on the data generating process.
-More intriguingly, the unconditional quantile regression estimator can be inconsistent even if the treatment status is exogenously determined.
+Moreover, the bias may not be uniform across quantiles.
+Any attempt to sign the bias \emph{a priori} requires very strong assumptions on the data-generating process.
+Intriguingly, the unconditional quantile regression estimator can be inconsistent even if the treatment status is exogenously determined.
 This happens when the treatment selection is partly determined by some covariates that also influence the outcome variable.

-We find that the unconditional quantile effect and the marginal policy-relevant treatment effect can be seen as part of the same family of policy effects.
-It is possible to view the latter as a robust version of the former.
-Both of them are examples of a general unconditional policy effect.
-To the best of our knowledge, this connection has not been established in either literature.
+Our findings reveal that the unconditional quantile effect (UQE) and the marginal policy-relevant treatment effect (MPRTE) can be seen as part of the same family of policy effects.
+From a purely robustness perspective, the unconditional median effect---a special UQE---can be considered a more robust version of the MPRTE, in the same way that the median is the robust counterpart of the mean.
+Both represent specific examples of a general unconditional policy effect.
+To the best of our knowledge, this connection has not been established in the literature on either UQE or MPRTE.